tacibey/kraffe-roasters/src/content/blog/en/airflow-control-in-commercial-coffee-roasters.md

 Drum diameter, drum length, and the internal geometry of the roasting drum all influence how air penetrates the bean mass.

-If you haven't already, read our article on [drum diameter vs. batch capacity: what really matters?](/blog/drum-diameter-vs-batch-capacity) to understand how drum geometry affects roasting performance.
+If you haven't already, read our article on [**Drum Diameter vs. Batch Capacity: what really matters?**](/blog/drum-diameter-vs-batch-capacity) to understand how drum geometry affects roasting performance.

 Poorly engineered drum proportions can lead to: